citrix/citrix-daas-rest-go/citrixorchestration/docs/ActionMachineCreationResponseModel.md

 HasDeleteVirtualMachines returns a boolean if a field has been set.

+### SetDeleteVirtualMachinesNil

+`func (o *ActionMachineCreationResponseModel) SetDeleteVirtualMachinesNil(b bool)`

+ SetDeleteVirtualMachinesNil sets the value for DeleteVirtualMachines to be an explicit nil

+### UnsetDeleteVirtualMachines
+`func (o *ActionMachineCreationResponseModel) UnsetDeleteVirtualMachines()`

+UnsetDeleteVirtualMachines ensures that no value is present for DeleteVirtualMachines, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)